 E wanted me to experience it for myself, so we hopped into a jeepney in the early morning from Manila to Antipolo Cathedral, in neighbouring Rizal.
 Antipolo is also called Pilgrimage City, due to the high number of religious sites and attractions there.

 I haven’t really done a proper post about Jeepneys.
 They’re colourful, loud, smoke-belching things.
 Most are painted in bright hues; some sport famous political figures such as Jose Rizal, others movie stars, angels, Jesus.. even Pokemon.
 This creative, outlandish and sometimes downright bizarre streaks make the jeepney so inherently charming.
 They are so entrenched in Filipino culture that it’s difficult to see them ever being banned, despite the obvious pollution from their diesel engines and the massive traffic jams they cause (from stopping and picking up passengers everywhere).
 It’s part and parcel of life in the Philippines.

-The building itself does not look very grand, and it’s dome-like shape reminded me of a mosque – if not for the stained glass windows and saint figures.
+The building’s dome-like top reminded me of a mosque – if not for the stained glass windows and saint figures.